 - The Advance Principal Apportionment, certified by July 20, is based primarily on prior fiscal year funding and establishes each LEA’s monthly state aid payment amount for July through January.

-- The First Principal Apportionment (P-1), certified by February 20, is based on the first period data that LEAs report to CDE in November through January and establishes each LEA’s monthly state aid payment for February through May.
+- The First Principal Apportionment (P-1), certified by February 20, is based on the first period data that LEAs report to CDE in November through January.
+P-1 supersedes the Advance Apportionment calculations and establishes each LEA’s monthly state aid payment for February through May.

-- The Second Principal Apportionment (P-2), certified by July 2 of the following year, is based on the second period data that LEAs report to CDE in April and May and is the final state aid payment for the fiscal year ending in June.
+- The Second Principal Apportionment (P-2), certified by June 25, is based on the second period data that LEAs report to CDE in April and May.
+P-2 supersedes the P-1 Apportionment calculations and is the final state aid payment for the fiscal year ending in June.

-The purpose of the California Department of Education PASE contacts listserv is to provide LEAs and other interested parties important information, such as notifications regarding software releases, key deadlines, reminders of due dates for submission of data, and any other pertinent topics related to the Office of Principal Apportionment and Special Education (PASE) and the Office of Charter Apportionments and District Reorganization (CADR).
+The purpose of the California Department of Education PASE contacts listserv is to provide LEAs and other interested parties important information, such as notifications regarding software releases, key deadlines, reminders of due dates for submission of data, and any other pertinent topics related to the Principal Apportionment.

 If you would like to subscribe to the PASE listserv, send a blank message to